FranGarc/Pokedex/README.md

 * PokedexList and PokedexListEntry
 * PokedexPokemon to see the details
-* MyPokemonList and MyPokemonListEntry for the user's caught pokemon
+* MyPokemonList and MyPokemonListEntry for the pokemon captured by the user
 * MyPokemon to see the details of any user's caught pokemon (including nickname and date of capture)

 UseCases: